Discipline Procedures for Students with Disabilities

 I hired Krista over a year ago to facilitate and educate me regarding my 10 year old daughter’s IEP process.
 I’m still working with Krista as she helps me navigate the extremely complex special education system in a public school setting.

-She is the most thorough and well versed professional I have ever encountered on my daughter’s educational journey thus far.
+She is the most thorough and well versed professional I have ever encountered on my daughter’s educational journey.
 Krista is the absolute best advocate for my daughter and any family going through the special education process.